 Right to Move-out Inspection.
 The Tenant has a right to be present at the time the Landlord inspects for damages provided that the Tenant give statutory notice by certified mail to the Landlord of his or her intention to vacate the dwelling Unit, the date on which this will occur, and his or her new address.
 This notice must be mailed at least fifteen (15) days prior to the date of moving.
-Upon the Tenants request for a move-out inspection, the Landlord will schedule and notify the Tenant by certified mail of the date and time the dwelling Unit will be inspected.
 This inspection will be conducted within five (5) days before or five (5) days after the moving date.